 - Artists constructing a mural understand spatial relationships as they create a painting, sculpture, drawing, etc. that is proportionally balanced

-- Sculptors mentally see the sculpture in their minds-eye before creating it 3-dimensionally in clay, marble, wood, etc.
+- Sculptors mentally see the sculpture in their minds-eye before creating it 3-dimensionally

 - Drama students use spatial skills when staging a dramatic performance

-Famous Spatial Intelligence Person: Albert Einstein
+Spatial Intelligence: Albert Einstein

-Some people with strong spatial intelligence are daydreamers as they think, imagine, create, invent pictures and solve problems in their minds.
+Einstein was considered a spatial genius.
+Some people with strong spatial intelligence are daydreamers as they solve problems in their minds.

 Einstein was daydreaming—taking a ride through the universe on a beam of light—when he came up with his theory of relativity.
 It was his acute visual imagination, not his formal training in physics, that led to his discovery of one of the most significant theories of all time.